-The right side’s job is to collect blue blood from the head and neck into the top right chamber (the right ventricle).
-It then passes into the bottom chamber (the left ventricle) which pumps the blood to the lungs.
+The right side’s job is to collect blue blood from the head and neck into the top right chamber (the right atrium).
+It then passes into the bottom chamber (the right ventricle) which pumps the blood to the lungs.
 The lungs do their job and pass oxygen into the blood; this turns the blood red.
 This oxygen-filled blood then needs to be pumped around the body so it travels to the left side of the heart.
-The red blood is collected in the top left chamber (the left atrium) then passes to the left ventricle that then pumps the blood out of the heart and around the body.
+The red blood is collected in the top left chamber (the left atrium) then passes to the lower chamber (the left ventricle) that then pumps the blood out of the heart and around the body.

 The body uses all the oxygen in the blood, turning the blood blue, and then sends it back to the right side to start the journey all over again.

 The following paragraphs explain the heart again but uses more of the terms you may hear from your medical team and the picture looks more like a real heart.